Doctor of Dental Medicine Program (MOSDOH)

-Faculty are encouraged to use assessments that are based on multiple methods such as examinations, quizzes, papers, projects, presentations, critically appraised topics (CAT), objective structured clinical examinations (OSCE), case studies, preclinical experiences, clinical experiences, community-based experiences, and/or a final examination.
+Faculty are encouraged to use assessments that are based on multiple methods such as examinations, quizzes, papers, projects, presentations, critically appraised topics. objective structured clinical examinations (OSCE), case studies, preclinical experiences, clinical experiences, community-based experiences, and/or a final examination.
+In addition, integrated block examinations will be used to assess students.
 Faculty members are encouraged to strive and implement both formative and summative evaluation methods.
 The following are standardized grading criteria:

-- If relevant, major assessments will be identified in each syllabus.
-Students must pass major exams or assessments with a 70% or above.
-If a student fails the major assessment but passes the class, they will need to retake the assessment or another similar assessment until better than 70% is achieved.
-If failing the critical assessment means failing the course, then the student must remediate the course.
+If relevant, critical assessments will be identified in each syllabus.
+Students must pass exams and critical assessments with a 70% or above.
+If a student fails a critical assessment, they fail the course, then the student must remediate the course.

-MOSDOH DMD students earn a letter grade or pass/fail grade for each course.
-Each course is linked to the nine MOSDOH competencies that must be attained prior to graduation.
+ATSU-MOSDOH DMD students earn a letter grade or pass/fail grade, which will count towards the overall course grade.
+Each course is linked to the nine ATSU-MOSDOH competencies that must be attained prior to graduation.

 Grading Criteria: Letter Grades

-ATSU-MOSDOH adheres to the University grading scale .
-Students earning less than 70% will be required to remediate course content and will receive an “F” for the course.
+Students earning less than 70% must remediate course content and will receive an “F” for the course if approved by the Academic Progress Committee (APC).
 When students successfully complete the remediation process with a 70% or higher, the grade of “F” will be changed to a “RC”.

-If the student does not successfully complete remediation, the grade of “F” will remain on the transcript and the student must retake and successfully pass the course at their own expense prior to graduation.
+If the student does not successfully complete remediation of a course, the grade of “F” will remain on the transcript and the student must retake and successfully pass the course at their own expense prior to graduation if approved by the Academic Progress Committee (APC).
 The fee is determined by the Finance Office and is based upon a per credit equation.
 The “F” will be changed to an F* upon successful completion of the retake.
 The F*as well as the retake grade will remain on the transcript.

 *Students who have questions regarding an assigned grade of “W” should arrange a meeting with the Vice Dean, Academic Affairs.